sealightclock/test_flutter_dummy_mvvm_clean_bloc/CONTRIBUTING.md

 Use switch/case to handle all the events.

+Bloc is a good place to check for app permissions (Internet, Bluetooth, Location, etc.).

 #### Event class

 A base Event class should be sealed and should extend Equatable for comparison purposes.